fosajeff/nodeJS-API/README.md

 ### Application Programming Interface with NodeJS

-Employs the use of ExpressJS and mongoDB and mongoose
+Employs the use of ExpressJS and mongoose